 The last month has been a time for what can be called ‘backtesting’.
 In other words, development of trading strategies by using historical charts.
-As in any practise, most benefit is gained when tests are as realistic as possible.
-And I would say that in many ways, backtesting is more exhausting because the equivalent of several days of trading can be done in just a few hours.
+As in any practice, most benefits gained when tests are as realistic as possible.
+And I would say that in many ways, backtesting is more exhausting because of the equivalent of several days of trading in just a few hours.
 But backtesting is an essential part of a traders life.

 For the fund, live trading starts again this Monday.
-Its starts slowly, that is with a small risk and builds as proficiency builds.
+It begins slowly, that is with small risk and builds as proficiency builds.
 The build-up is subjective but I would expect to go to full fund entries within 2 to 3 weeks.

-My aim, is to achieve a monthly gain of 5% to 10% going forward.
-I use this simply as a guide to help me balance risk.
-No trading day is the same but it is reasonable to expect to find between 5 and 15 good trades per day.
+I aim to achieve a monthly gain of 5% to 10% going forward.
+I use this as a guide to help me balance risk.
+No trading day is the same, but it is reasonable to expect to find between 5 and 15 sound trades per day.
 My maximum risk (for our fund size) starts out small but builds to about £400 maximum risk per trade.
-More often than not I will take half risk (£200) on most trades.
+More often than not I will take a half risk (£200) on most trades.

 I provide this information so you can see how a traders day is a constant consideration of gaining an edge through good chart reading and awareness of risk, reward and probability.
 And as this gains in momentum, day after day, the 5% to 10% monthly gain is not ambitious but very achievable.

 Taking a month to backtest can be frustrating to (you) the investor.
-It is certainly a luxury that most fund managers do not have.
-However, most funds lost more than 10% last month…. just a thought.
+It is indeed a luxury that most fund managers do not have.
+However, most funds lost more than 10% last month.
+Just a thought.